Spring Security

 Preparation:

 Each participant receives a questionnaire and installation instructions after registration.
-Matching the answers we send individual feedback.
+Based on the answers we provide individual feedback.
+In addition, we share an overview of the required tools and versions (e.g. JDK, Spring Boot, IDE) before the course.

 Request In-House Course: